eladyaniv01/SC2MapAnalysis/README.md

 <b>Debugger:</b>
- * now inspects stack and will not save on tests
+ * Now inspects stack and will not save on tests
- * will no longer circular call map_data for plotting
+ * Will no longer circular call map_data for plotting

 <b>Pather:</b>
-* radius for resource blockers is now 2, this passes all tests
+* Radius for resource blockers is now 2, this passes all tests

 <b>MapData:</b>

-* grouped methods in map_data for better readablitiy
+* Grouped methods in map_data for better readablitiy
-* moved `get_sets_with_mutual_elements` to utils
+* Moved `get_sets_with_mutual_elements` to utils
-* resource_blockers are now calculated with original coords
+* Resource_blockers are now calculated with original coords
-* removed usage of neighbores ,  instead  adding influence with radius
+* Removed usage of neighbores ,  instead  adding influence with radius

 <b>Tests:</b>

 * Now testing both installation types (setup.py and requirements.txt)
-* every tests  will now use the MapAnalyzer.util functions when it can
+* Every test  will now use the MapAnalyzer.util functions when it can
-* removed redundant test_map_data from TestSanity,  and put it in its right place,  test_mapdata
+* Removed redundant test_map_data from TestSanity,  and put it in its right place,  test_mapdata